 We are one of the largest care groups in England with over 3500 staff.
 There will always be support for the job you do, from our head office to your fellow care staff.

 We also provide you with full training so that you are equipped with nationally recognised qualifications as you embark upon, and progress your career in care.

-In every Agincare care home we strive to provide a warm, friendly and stimulating environment for all; communities that offer activity, independence and, most importantly, the choice to live their lives the way they want to.
+We strive to provide a warm, friendly and stimulating environment for all.
 Central to everything we do is to treat people as individuals, which we call person-centred care.

-While each of our residential homes has its own style and facilities, each one offers its residents comfort, security and the support they need.
+While each of our care homes has its own style and facilities, each one offers its residents comfort, security and the support they need.

 Working as a care assistant in one of our care or nursing homes involves a variety of duties.
 These range from responsibilities such as washing and dressing residents to helping with everyday tasks like paying bills and providing emotional support and companionship.